rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 > "When my information changes, I alter my conclusions.
 What do you do, sir?" - John Maynard Keynes

-The essense of Bayes's Theorem is, the evidence could have many alternative explanations, and your plausible belief is just one of them.
+The essence of Bayes's Theorem is, the evidence could have many alternative explanations, and your plausible belief is just one of them.

 When you think about it, it means all your belief can be never 100% confirmed, it is merely a plausibility, and this plausibility( probability to be true ) is depends on the evidence.